TheDataStation/ver/README.md

 The View Presentation component will use the output of View Distillation component, which is stored in `vd_results_dir`, to ask questions and interact with the user until the user finds a view.

-## Future Work

-This project is currently a work in progress, and we expect to have all documentation, test and a full demo done by the 2nd quarter of 2023.